This two-room laboratory (ISC 20A and 21) hosts several pieces of equipment for mechanical processing of rock and sediment. Major equipment includes:

 The rooms have abundant bench space for preparing samples for a variety of physical (e.g., thin section) and chemical analyses (e.g., XRD, XRF, SEM).

-The Department of Geological Sciences has three major analytical instruments:
+The Department of Geological Sciences has four major analytical instruments:

 The XRD is used to determine the identity of crystalline compounds.
 This machine analyzes materials to determine their d-spacings (spacing of atomic planes).
 The d-spacing information is then matched to a database of known crystalline compounds to confirm an identity.
 The XRD is used by faculty and students in applications of petrology, environmental geology and archeology.